m1010j/async-explorations-writeup/README.md

 # Don't read this if you seek clarity about asynchronicity in JavaScript

-JavaScript is a single-threaded language, but browsers use multiple threads to handle the event loop.
-I set out to explore how much we can leverage the multi-threaded nature of browsers when writing recursive functions.
+JavaScript is a single-threaded language, but browsers use multiple threads to handle asynchronicity.
+I set out to explore how much we can leverage the multi-threaded nature of browsers with asynchronous recursive functions.
 The results are decidedly mixed and deeply confusing.
 And along the way they reveal surprising and significant differences between Chromium-based browsers and Firefox, Safari, and Edge, between iOS and other operating systems, and between memoization in synchronous and asynchronous functions.

 To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
-Here I discuss the most interesting results.
+Here I discuss the most surprising results.
 Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or [running benchmarks][explorations-benchmarks] on their own devices.

 ## Fibonacci: synchronous and asynchronous